top of page

 My first trail marathon: Race review

-After about 6-7 minutes of this horrible climb there was a steep decline, then through a couple of gates and we were back on the climb along a grass field for about the next 3 miles.
-This is where I was lucky that I was running with someone who had a Garmin telling us the way as I would have got lost quite easily (I did manage to actually get lost 3 or 4 times on this loop).
+After about 6-7 minutes of this horrible climb, there was a steep decline, then through a couple of gates and we were back on the climb along a grass field for about the next 3 miles.
+This is where I was lucky that I was running with someone who had a Garmin telling us the way as I would have gotten lost quite easily (I did manage to get lost 3 or 4 times on this loop).

 Once, I finished this climb, at about 5 miles in, there was the first aid station, we stopped for about 60 seconds to fill up on water on sweets and then we were off again.
 At this point I was still with the front group, who I came to realise were all doing the half marathon.